 This method is rapid and allows precise quantification of total coliforms and E. coli in water samples.
 A vacuum is fitted with a 0.45 um membrane.
 The water sample passes through the membrane while bacteria remain trapped on top.
 The membrane is placed on an agar plate, bacteria-side facing upwards.
 The medium is selective and differential.
 It contains bile salts and dyes, which inhibit Gram positive bacteria, and lactose as the main carbon source, which selects for coliforms.
 When bacteria consume lactose, aldehyde is made, which reacts with dyes to produce a red colour.
 If the reaction is intense (as for E. coli), the dye crystallizes and creates a metallic sheen.
+We will use mENDO agar:

-- Culture media selects for gram negative bacteria able to grow on bile salts - coliforms will have a green-to-gold metallic sheen - atypical coliforms with less vigorous lactose metabolism may appear red - · Non-coliforms will have colourless, white, blue or pink colonies
+- · Culture media selects for gram negative bacteria able to grow on bile salts - coliforms will have a green metallic sheen - · atypical coliforms with less vigorous lactose metabolism may appear red - · Non-coliforms will have colourless, white, red or pink colonies